genadigeno/user-management/README.md

 ### Installation requirements
 In order to start up the application you need have installed:
 - Docker on you machine </br>
-- git </br>
-  or
-- Apache kafka cluster with at least two brokers
 - git
-- postgres DB 13+
-- gradle
-- JDK-17

 ### Installation steps
 The project installation could be done using docker-compose.yml via command line interface (CMD):